-- Pass first aid competency with current CPR and first aid certification OR complete: - KIN 104 First Aid
+- Pass physical fitness competency examination - Pass swimming competency examination - Pass first aid competency with current CPR and first aid certification or complete: - KIN 104 First Aid

 For students seeking the secondary teaching endorsement KIN206, Teaching of Sports and KIN318, Methods of Secondary Physical Education and Health are required.
 For students interested in the elementary certification KIN317, Methods of Elementary Physical Education and Health is required.